ghaiklor/terminal-canvas/README.md

 - Convert cell position to control sequence
 - Convert foreground and background color to control sequence
 - Convert display settings to control sequences
-- Prepend the cell char with sequences above
+- Pre-pend the cell char with sequences above
 - Reset all display settings to default

 That way, each cell wrapped in own control sequences that can be flushed at any moment.